Reliable conformal novelty detection at the decision boundary: Main results

 The SLC procedure controls the bFDR at level $\pi_0 \alpha$, not $\alpha$, and the additional factor can introduce conservativeness.
 To solve this issue, we present here an adaptive variant that maintains the desired bFDR control.
 We develop here a Storey-type procedure that estimates $\pi_0$ by

 for some parameter $s_0\in [0,n-1]$.
 The adaptive SL procedure at level $\alpha$ (and with a $s_0$-Storey estimator \cite{Storey2003}) is defined by

-Compared to \eqref{equkchap-conf} note that $\hat{k}$ in \eqref{equkchap-conf-adapt} has the advantage of using $ \hat{\pi}_0$ as an estimate of $\pi_0$, which is potentially much smaller than $1$ and is likely to make $\hat{k}$ larger while still controlling the bFDR (Theorem \ref{th:bFDR-adapt}).
+Compared to \eqref{equkchap-conf} note that $\hat{k}$ in \eqref{equkchap-conf-adapt} has the advantage of using $ \hat{\pi}_0$ as an estimate of $\pi_0$, which is potentially much smaller than $1$ and is likely to make $\hat{k}$ larger.
 The counterpart, however, is that we need to cap $k$ by imposing $p_{\sigma(k)}\leq s_0/(n+1)$.

 \begin{theorem} For any $\alpha\in (0,1)$, under Assumption~\ref{assglobal}, the adaptive SL procedure at level $\alpha\in (0,1)$ and using any $s_0\in [0,n-1]$, denoted by ASL and corresponding to \eqref{equkchap-conf-adapt} is such that